What is the Oracle Field Service release process?

-One Off Service Updates may occur on an as-needed basis.
-They will contain urgent fixes and can be installed with the highest priority.
+One Off Service Updates or an applying of any Service Update deemed immediate due to security or stability concerns may occur on an as-needed basis.
+They will contain urgent fixes and can be installed with the highest priority and on short notice.
 No notifications are sent in advance.
-Start and Complete notifications for non-production (TEST) and Prod operations are sent.
+Oracle will make a best effort to inform customers ahead of time, although it is not guaranteed.
+Complete notifications for non-production (TEST) and Prod operations are sent.
 For more details, please visit 9072: The OFS Change Management Policy

 Oracle Field Service’s browser support policy align with Oracle's Software Web Browser Support Policy.
 Oracle Field Service specifics can be found in Answer ID 8415: Oracle Field Service (OFS) Browser Support Policy.